When looking for an alternative to a three-digit monthly cable bill, my wife and I decided to give Sling TV a shot almost three years ago.

 How We Use It

 Cutting cable was an easy choice for us, and we’ve added a few things to the mix that make it so we still can enjoy tv, but also save some monthly expense.

 We bought an antenna for cheap, which lets us watch the major networks available in our area like NBC, CBS, and ABC for free.

 If you’re happy with your cable bill, then this may not be for you.
-But if you’re looking to cut a few dollars each month from your spending, Sling TV has worked great for us.
+But if you’re looking to cut several dollars each month from your spending, Sling TV has worked great for us.

-One last tidbit of advice I have would be to call your Internet provider through this process and try to negotiate a cheaper rate.
+One last tidbit of advice I have would be to call your Internet provider through this process and try to negotiate a cheaper rate for the same service.
 I’ve done this multiple times, and you’ll be surprised how much their prices aren’t set in stone.
 Just a little thought for you!